CodePipeWrangler/code_jitsu_gh/genomics/Linux-Unix_Tools.md

 echo {01..20} # list a sequence of numbers

+echo this text goes into a file > file.txt

 #### Clear the screen

 	clear

 #### Redirect std-error and std-out to a file

 	[command] 2>&1

 - > redirects output to a file, overwriting the file.
 - >> redirects output to a file appending the redirected output at the end.
 - Standard output is represented in bash with number 1 and standard error is represented with number 2.
 They are separate, so the user can redirect them to different files.
 - 2>&1 redirects the standard error to the standard output so they appear together and can be jointly redirected to a file.
 (Writing just 2>1 would redirect the standard error to a file called "1", not to standard output.)

 More, less, and most
 - See https://askubuntu.com/questions/1191862/what-is-the-difference-between-more-and-less-commands